-- Tie Back – A decorative soft strap made from curtain fabric or satin rope, used to hold curtains back in the open position.
+- Tie Back – A decorative soft strap made from curtain fabric or satin rope, used to hold and tie back curtains in the open position.

 - Tie Back Hook – Small decorative hooks fixed to the wall at the back edge of a curtain to hook a tie-back on to.

-- Curtain Hooks – A small plastic or metal hook used to attaché curtains with gathered headings to curtain pole rings.
+- Curtain Hooks – A small plastic or metal hook used to attach curtains with gathered headings to curtain pole rings.